nareshkb53/Customer_in_km/README.md

 ### Cutomers Within the Given Kilometer Range
 Here , I have created two Function to implement the task.

-First function is calculating the distance from dublin to custumer's location using latitude and lognitutde Second function read the json formated data from the .txt file
+First function is calculating the distance from dublin to custumer's location using latitude and lognitutde.

+Second function read the json formated data from the .txt file and return the custumer name and user_id of the customer.